digitoimistodude/dudestarter/README.md

 ### Please note before using

 Dudestarter is a **development theme**, so it has updates almost daily.
-If you use it, you agree that the fonts can change, looks can change, everything can change.
+By using this starter theme, you agree that the fonts can change, layout can change, everything can change, and it will, without a warning.
 Version 1 looked quite different than version 3.
 It was like a different theme.

 Dudestarter is not meant to be "a theme for everyone", so it doesn't have customizers (wp-admin options), easy functions, separated theme parts (except template-parts) or any specifically easy to use stuff.
 This is now open-sourced, but includes a lot of custom stuff that **will not** work out of the box.